-Precipitation biases, computed relative to the Global Precipitation Climatology Project (GPCP, Adler and Coauthors (2003)), can be seen in Fig. 5.
+Precipitation biases, computed relative to the Global Precipitation Climatology Project (GPCP; Adler et al., 2003), can be seen in Fig. 5.
 Unlike the cloud forcing biases, where the errors improved with each successive model version, the skill for precipitation remains generally unchanged for all models.
-This is also true for the pattern correlation coefficient between

-- 30 the three configurations.
+This is also true for the pattern correlation coefficient between the three configurations.
 However, there are notable differences in regional biases between the three configurations.
-CESM-CAM5.3 has an obvious double ITCZ bias in the southern hemispheric tropical Pacific ocean and this bias is worsened in the CAM5.4 version.
-This is interesting because Hwang and Frierson (2013) identified a potential link between southern ocean cloud biases and double ITCZ biases in CMIP5 models; the idea being that a model with minimal southern ocean cloud biases would mitigate the double ITCZ due to global energy arguments.
-CESM-CAM5.4 shows a great improvement of the southern - 35 ocean SWCF biases (Fig. 2), however, also shows a worsened double ITCZ bias.
-Kay et al. (2016) show that a version of

-CAM5.3 with reduced southern ocean cloud biases did not result in an improved double ITCZ bias because the northward cross-equatorial heat transports reductions occurred primarily in the ocean and not the atmosphere.
+CESM-CAM5.3 has an obvious double ITCZ bias in the Southern Hemisphere tropical Pacific Ocean and this bias is worsened in the CAM5.4 version.
+This is interesting because Hwang and Frierson (2013) identified a potential link between Southern Ocean cloud biases and double ITCZ biases in CMIP5 models, with the idea being that a model with minimal Southern Ocean cloud biases would mitigate the double ITCZ due to global energy arguments.
+CESM-CAM5.4 shows a great improvement of the Southern Ocean SWCF biases (Fig. 2); however, it also shows a worsened double ITCZ bias.
+Kay et al. (2016) show that a version of CAM5.3 with reduced Southern Ocean cloud biases did not result in an improved double ITCZ bias because the northward cross-equatorial heat transports reductions occurring primarily in the ocean and not the atmosphere.

 The CESM-CAM5.5 configuration does show a modest reduction in the double ITCZ bias, both in the Atlantic and Pacific oceans, compared to the CAM5.4 and CAM5.3 versions of the model.
-We note that all tuning simulations we performed with

-- 5 CAM5.5 (not shown) resulted in a reduced double ITCZ bias of varying degrees when compared to CAM5.3 and CAM5.4.
+We note that all tuning simulations we performed with CAM5.5 (not shown) resulted in a reduced double ITCZ bias of varying degrees when compared to CAM5.3 and CAM5.4.
 Thus, it does not appear that this was achieved simply due to happenstance.
 Other regions of improved precipitation in CAM5.5 can be found over the subtropics, the Atlantic deep convective regions, and Australia.
-There are also regional degradations in CAM5.5, such as over the tropical Pacific warm, the Indian Ocean, and the maritime continent. - The most notable bias for CAM5.5 is over tropical South America where precipitation is greatly reduced compared to observations and CAM5.3 and CAM5.4.
-It is interesting to note that the coupled simulation precipitation results for CAM5.5 are not dissimilar from those presented in the prescribed SST study of Bogenschutz et al. (2013), with the exception being over the Amazon, hinting at a possible feedback between moisture transport and the Pacific and Atlantic SSTs with this region (Martins et al., 2015).
-However, an examination of the large-scale circulation over the area (not shown) provided no significant differences between the CAM5.3 and CAM5.5 simulations, suggesting that the difference in precipitation simulation may not be caused by biases induced to the large scale circulation.
+There are also regional degradations in CAM5.5, such as over the tropical Pacific warm pool, the Indian Ocean, and the maritime continent.

+The most notable bias for CAM5.5 is over tropical South America where precipitation is greatly reduced compared to observations and CAM5.3 and CAM5.4.
+It is interesting to note that the coupled simulation precipitation results for CAM5.5 are not dissimilar from those presented in the prescribed SST study of Bogenschutz et al. (2013b), with the exception being over the Amazon, hinting at a possible feedback between moisture transport and the Pacific and Atlantic SSTs with this region (Martins et al., 2015).
+However, an examination of the large-scale circulation over the area (not shown) provided no significant differences between the CAM5.3 and CAM5.5 simulations, suggesting that the difference in precipitation simulation may not be caused by biases induced to the large-scale circulation.